Éric Duhaime

-Éric Joseph Duhaime (/fr/; born April 15, 1969) is a Canadian conservative columnist, radio host, and politician serving as leader of the Conservative Party of Quebec since April 17, 2021.
-During his radio career, he has been associated with a style of provocative right-wing radio popular in Quebec City.
+Éric Joseph Duhaime (/fr/; born April 15, 1969) is a Canadian columnist, radio host, and politician serving as leader of the Conservative Party of Quebec since April 17, 2021.
+During his radio career, he has been associated with radio poubelle, a style of provocative right-wing radio popular in Quebec City.

 Early life and education

 Born on April 15, 1969, in Montreal, Duhaime holds a Bachelor of Arts in political science from the Université de Montréal and a Master's degree from École nationale d'administration publique (ÉNAP).